vippsas/management-api/management-api-guide.md

 # API guide

+💥 IMPORTANT: We are making some changes to the API based on feedback.
+We have notified all users of the API on Slack about the ongoing changes.
+See the PR(s) for the latest news.
+Please contact us on Slack if you have questions. 💥

 The Management API lets partners and merchants manage their sales units, and allows for self-service for the most common tasks.
 Our goal is to let partners and merchants do as much as possible without needing assistance from us.